myclamm/tipwell/README.md

 ## Notes

 A few noteworthy challenges:
-1) Getting the bill field to display in currency format and accept decimals
+1) Getting the bill field to look and act like currency (e.g. dynamic comma insertion, allowing for decimals, and enforcing two decimal place max)
-2) Designing the app to look nice
+3) Designing the app to look nice

 ## License